 This method provides a non-interactive command-line upgrade for supported server platforms.
 You may find this installation method preferable for upgrading multiple remote agents and servers.
+See Silent (Unattended) Upgrade Method on page 9-8 for more details.

 This option uninstalls the current release, installs the latest ElectricFlow release, collects the ElectricFlow service account credentials, configures the system with all property values, and restores custom files and data.